 - Nightmares or crying out during sleep

 If you are experiencing low blood sugars on a regular basis — multiple times per week — that you don’t understand the exact cause of, talk to your healthcare team about making adjustments in your insulin doses.

 Frequent hypoglycemia can actually lessen your body’s ability to sense the symptoms, which puts you at risk for severe hypoglycemia which can lead to a seizure, coma, or death.

 Today, people are thriving with type 1 diabetes!

-Despite how incredibly serious and demanding living with type 1 diabetes may be, people with this disease can thrive when you do your best on a daily basis to manage your blood sugars, make healthy choices around food, exercise, and other lifestyle habits.
+Despite how incredibly serious and demanding living with type 1 diabetes may be, people with this disease can thrive when they do their best on a daily basis to manage their blood sugars and make healthy choices around food, exercise, and other lifestyle habits.